Joukahainen: In runic songs

 In some runic songs, Joukahainen is mentioned to be a brother of Väinämöinen, though this is not the case in all versions, as White Karelian poems refer to Väinämöinen as Joukahainen's aunt's son, and some poems also refer to Joukahainen as an inhabitant of Pohjola.
 In his 1782 book De superstitione veterum fennorum, Christian Erici Lenqvist called Joukahainen a god.
 Christfried Ganander called him a giant in his 1789 book Mythologia Fennica.

 Joukahainen appears in a myth which describes the runic singing battle between him and Väinämöinen.
 It has been described as the first ever such confrontation and interpreted as a battle between two skilled shamans.
 The two come face to face on the same path on land or water, and Joukahainen challenges Väinämöinen by suggesting that the one who has less knowledge should be the one to give way.
-Joukahainen sings about things he remembers had happened in the beginning: the bottom of the sea had been formed, the starts had been set to the sky and mountains had been created.
+Joukahainen sings about things he remembers had happened in the beginning: the bottom of the sea had been formed, the stars had been set in the sky and mountains had been created.
 This knowledge is no match for Väinämöinen, who expresses his superior knowledge by stating that he was the one who made all of those things happen.
 Joukahainen's epithet is nuori 'young' while Väinämöinen is vanha 'old' and therefore wiser.
 The song portrays the authority an older person has over a younger person, which is true even in the hierarchy of divine heroes.

 In one version of the myth, the battle ends only after a dwarf-sized dark man (called the King of the Sea according to Ganander) rises from the waters to stop it.
 A rare North Savo version have Väinämöinen and Joukahainen fighting over fire: Väinämöinen makes fire by rubbing pieces of wood against each other, while Joukahainen was trying to burn Väinämöinen's area by rubbing two rocks together.
 Väinämöinen has to ask the king of the sea to help him put out the fire.
 This was possibly a spell related to slash-and-burn agriculture.